ixbaseANT/gor-explorer/README.md

 ## Any ideas?

 Do you have any new ideas, wishes or bugs?
-Contact @lAmeR^#7173 at Discord.
+Contact [https://t.me/gorbaniov](https://t.me/gorbaniov)

 ## DONATION ♥